If you have a passion for conducting experiments and working with data, consider majoring in Science Technologies.

 While some students decide to earn a bachelor's degree, you only need an associate's degree from a community college or vocations school to begin work as a science technician.
 A bachelor's degree may make your more competitive in a niche field or offer opportunities with more pay.

-This year's Best Other Science Technologies/Technicians Schools ranking compares 8 of them to identify the best overall programs in the country.
+In 2021-2022, other science technologies/technicians was the 180th most popular major nationwide with 2,368 degrees awarded.
+Our 2025 Best Other Science Technologies/Technicians Schools ranking analyzes 12 of these schools to determine the best overall colleges for other science technologies/technicians students.
 Continue reading to check out one of our many unbiased rankings of other science tech programs later in this article.

 Students interested in pursuing a career in Science Technologies should have good observation skills along with the ability to work in a team.
 You will be responsible for keeping detailed notes on experiments and collecting data for research scientists making it important to pay close attention to detail.
 Strong writing and communication skills will help you explain conclusions and ensure all information is accurate.
 Students earning a degree in Science Technologies often have a background in science and math.